Khovanov homotopy type, periodic links and localizations: Equivariant Khovanov homology

 Smith inequalities given in Theorem~\ref{cor:smith-inequality-annular-kh} and Theorem~\ref{cor:smith-inequality-kh} are corollaries of Theorem~\ref{thm:khovanov-homology-quotient_link}.
 We prove now Theorem~\ref{cor:smith-inequality-annular-kh}; an analogous proof works for the case of Theorem~\ref{cor:smith-inequality-kh}.

 \begin{proof}[Proof of Theorem~\ref{cor:smith-inequality-annular-kh}] We have the following chain of inequalities

 The first inequality is a consequence of the definition of equivariant annular Khovanov homology.
-The second inequality is an easy consequence of the properties of the localization, and the last equality follows from Theorem~\ref{thm:khovanov-homology-quotient_link}. \end{proof}
+The second inequality is a natural consequence of the properties of the localization, and the last equality follows from Theorem~\ref{thm:khovanov-homology-quotient_link}. \end{proof}